unisonweb/website/src/compare-lang/unison-for-java-devs.md

 boolean aBoolean = true || false;
 ```

-Java expects a semicolon at the end of each statement, Unison does not.
+Java expects a semicolon at the end of each statement.

 </div></div>